All Episodes

 People are using it less.

-Diesel prices are soaring.
+Prices are soaring.

 Everybody in America is feeling the pain of this.

-The rich, the poor, Black, white, brown, young, old, red, blue, religious, and secular.
+The rich, the poor, black, white, brown, young, old, red, blue, religious, and secular.

 Everybody's feeling this.

-The Democrats are feeling the pressure, the no-drill Democrats, the no nuclear Democrats, the no coal Democrats.
+The no-drill Democrats, the no-nuclear Democrats, the no-coal Democrats.

 And they need a demon.